major/rhel7stig-sphinx/doc/source/medium.rst

 net.ipv4.conf.all.accept_redirects=0

-If both of the returned lines do not have a value of "0", or a line is not returned, this is a finding.
+If the returned line does not have a value of "0", or a line is not returned, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~